thephpleague/uri-src/docs/interfaces/7.0/idn.md

 $result->hasErrors();      // returns false
 ```

-In case of error the `IdnaInfo::hasErrors` method returns `true` and you can inspect the reasons
+In case of errors the `Result::hasErrors` method returns `true` and you can inspect the reasons
-using the `errors` method which returns a list of `IdnaError` enum objects.
+using the `errors` method which returns a list of `Error` enum.

 ```php
 <?php